theepicviolin/LibreWolfCustomization/README.md

 ## updating
  i am expecting to make frequent changes to this project. check this github page once in a while and check if a new version is available. your installation's version is visible next to the close button of the new tab settings menu (top right on new tab).
 ### how to update:
- follow the installation instructions, allow your file explorer to replace files if asked
+ follow the installation instructions, allow your file explorer to replace files if asked (remember to update sidebery styles)

 ## customization
  at the top of `userChrome.css`, there are customizable css variables. among them are tab sizing options, rounding, spacing between certain items etc. below these variable there also exist exclusions from the right click context menu. comment and uncomment whichever options you might want to enable or disable.